The Rainbow Group

 The Rainbow Group in Oshawa isn’t secular per se but it’s secular-ish, in that there’s no Lord’s Prayer closing.
 In general, the LGBTQ community has not been well-received in the “church world.”
 It’s unlikely that the less spiritual and the non-spiritual attendees of the Rainbow Group will be called “belligerent savages,” by the spiritual members.

 So, secular groups are continuing to be built, and people continue to come.
 The LGBTQ groups face similar discrimination, but the courage of the few is serving the needs of the many.
 More and more, we are coming to understand the power of community in the healing of alcoholism and addiction.
 The broader community of traditional AA remains entirely unharmed, in spite of warnings that the sky would fall.
 Alcoholics from all demographics are being helped in spaces comfortable for them.

 That’s a good thing.

-Bob K. is the co-founder of the Whitby Freethinkers Group just east of Toronto, now 6 years old.
-He is the author of Key Players in AA History, published in 2015.
+Bob K. is the co-founder of the Whitby Freethinkers Group just east of Toronto.
+He is the author of Key Players in AA History, first edition published in 2015.